 Summer Fellowships in Human Rights & Inequality

-As part of a five-year project exploring the relationship between economic inequality and human rights, the Rapoport Center is offering summer fellowships in 2019 for graduate students to intern with organizations, globally and locally, working on issues of human rights and inequality— particularly in (but not limited to) the areas of labor and natural resource governance.
+As part of a five-year project exploring the relationship between economic inequality and human rights, the Rapoport Center is offering summer fellowships in 2020 for graduate students to intern with organizations, globally and locally, working on issues of human rights and inequality— particularly in (but not limited to) the areas of economic justice, labor, and natural resource governance.

 The Rapoport Center can arrange student placements, based on the candidate's skills, foreign language proficiency, and background interests and experience.
-We have a number of placement sites available for qualified students, such as the Workers' Defense Project (Austin), Juvenile Justice Advocates International (Mexico or Dominican Republic), and the Democracy and Workers' Rights Center-Palestine (Ramallah).
+We have a number of placement sites available for qualified students.
+Past placements have included Workers' Defense Project (Austin), Juvenile Justice Advocates International (Mexico or Dominican Republic), and the Democracy and Workers' Rights Center-Palestine (Ramallah).

 Students are also welcome to identify their own placement sites: all organizations working on human rights and inequality, either domestically or internationally, will be considered.